Deep1454/EventBooking_101/README.md

 The Event Booking Project is a microservices-based application developed in Java that facilitates the booking of events and rooms.
 It allows users to create events, manage bookings, and handle approvals through a secure and efficient interface.
 In this system, only administrators have permission to approve bookings, ensuring that all requests are verified and managed appropriately.
 This project is designed for users and organizations that require a reliable way to organize and manage events in various venues.

 ## features
-- User Authentication
+- User Authentication: Secure login and role-based access.
-- Room Booking
+- Room Booking: Reserve rooms based on availability.
-- Event Management
+- Event Management: Create and manage event details linked to bookings.
-- Approval Workflow
+- Approval Workflow: Administrators can approve or reject event booking requests.
-- User Roles
+- User Roles: Role-based access for users (e.g., Admin, Staff, Student).

 ## Technologies Used
 - Java